 We are stewards for Downtown Jacksonville.
 Place managers, connectors, strategists and activators, we are dedicated to improving the heart of our city.
 We are driven by the belief that Downtown is for everyone: from 5,800 residents at home in Downtown to 55,000 employees taking care of business to 11 million annual visitors discovering Downtown’s attractions, natural amenities, restaurants and retail.

 The economic engine for Duval County, Downtown is the greatest generator of tax dollars by square mile in the county.
 A successful Downtown is essential to attracting businesses and talent to Northeast Florida.
-At Downtown Vision, we collaborate with everyone — including large property owners, small businesses, city government and nonprofits — to make to make the Downtown experience better.
+At Downtown Vision, we collaborate with everyone — including large property owners, small businesses, city government and nonprofits — to make the Downtown experience better.
 Because a better Downtown means a better Jacksonville and Northeast Florida.

 Create and support a vibrant Downtown and promote Downtown as an exciting place to live, work, visit and invest.

 A dynamic, 24-hour, pedestrian-friendly Downtown Jacksonville that serves as the premier center for the arts, dining, retail, entertainment, business and urban living in Northeast Florida.

 Formed in 2000, we are the 90-block Business Improvement District (BID) for Downtown Jacksonville.
 A not-for-profit organization, we are funded mainly by Downtown’s commercial property owners through a self-assessment and are governed by a large board of directors representing diverse Downtown stakeholders.
 Our work represents a strong public-private partnership with the City of Jacksonville and the Downtown Investment Authority.